DBremen/DirksWiki/docs/Personal_Development/7_habits_of_highly_effective_people.md

 To maintain the P/PC Balance, the balance between the golden egg (Production) and the health and welfare of the goose (Production Capability) is often a difficult judgment call.
 But I suggest it is the very essence of effectiveness.
 It balances short term with long term.
-It balances going for the grade and paying the price to get an education.
-It balances the desire to have a room clean and the building of a relationship in which the child is internally committed to do it \-- cheerfully, willingly, without external supervision.

 Private Victory
 ================